LucianSerbanescu/LucianSerbanescu/README.md

 ## 👨🏻‍💻 What I love working on :

-- 📱 UI & UX Design
-- ✏️ Mobile & Desktop Applications
 - 🧠 Machine Learning
+- 🕶️ Computer Vision
+- 🧬 Bioengineering

 ## 🥁 Projects that I enjoyed :